-19) Employee benefit plan
+20) Employee benefit plan

 The Organization maintains a 403(b) retirement plan for the benefit of all eligible employees, whereby the employees may elect to defer compensation pursuant to a salary reduction agreement.
 The Organization contributes a match as described in the plan documents.
-Contributions for the period July 1, 2016 through June 30, 2018 were based on 3.5% of plan participants' salaries.
-Total retirement plan expense was \$196,016 and \$160,959 for the years ended June 30, 2018 and 2017, respectively.
+Contributions for the period July 1, 2017 through June 30, 2019 were based on 3.5% of plan participants' salaries.
+Total retirement plan expense was \$185,689 and \$196,016 for the years ended June 30, 2019 and 2018, respectively.

-20) Commitments and contingencies
+21) Commitments and contingencies

 Kingsley House, Inc. is the guarantor in a New Markets Tax Credit Indemnity Agreement between 1542 Constance Street, Inc. and a lendor.
 Should a recapture event occur, Kingsley House, Inc. could be obligated to pay the recapture amount according to the agreement.
-Management believes there are no breaches of the agreement as of June 30, 2018.
+Management believes there are no breaches of the agreement as of June 30, 2019.

 Kingsley House Foundation, Inc. is a guarantor in a credit agreement between Kingsley House, Inc. and a lender.
-The note payable balance at June 30, 2018 and 2017 were \$1,818,948 and \$1,963,981, respectively.
+The note payable balance at June 30, 2019 and 2018 were \$1,673,005 and \$1,818,948, respectively.

 Any breach of the loan agreement between 1542 Constance Street, Inc. and CNMC Sub-CDE 77 and LIIF Sub-CDE XXXI, LLC, LLC may require the Organization to pay a recapture amount according to the agreement.
-Management believes there are no breaches of the agreement as of June 30, 2018.
+Management believes there are no breaches of the agreement as of June 30, 2019.

 The Organization is contractually committed to spend \$1,435,000 associated with the purchase of land located at 1542 Constance Street for environmental remediation costs.
-If remediation costs are less than the committed amount or the amount is not expended by August 2018, the Organization is required to remit to the seller any shortfall.
+If remediation costs were less than the committed amount or the amount was not expended by August 2018, the Organization was required to remit to the seller any shortfall.
 As of December 31, 2016, the Organization fulfilled its commitment.